 Don’t underestimate the importance of unwinding.
 The first four entries of our list are simply suggestions, but whatever activity helps you disconnect, do it.
 From vacations to staycations, from physical activities to napping.
 Don’t forget that in order to get back and bring out your best to make a difference for your students, you need to do what feels right for you.
 Now, let the relaxation begin!

-Here’s a little extra entry in our list: if you are looking for a place where teachers can talk about how they use technology in the classroom, share perspectives, ideas, learn from peers, and discuss teaching and learning topics, take a look at our community: Acer Innovative School.
+Here’s a little extra entry in our list: if you are looking for a place where teachers can talk about how they use technology in the classroom, share perspectives, ideas, learn from peers, and discuss teaching and learning topics, take a look at our Acer Teachers Community.